Derpford/multigun-drifting/main.md

 You can carry up to two plates of each type.
 One plate of each type will be used at a time.
 All plates provide 50% save percent.

 Steel (green) armor plates additionally absorb up to a flat 10 damage from each attack, which is great against glancing blows from hitscan attacks.
-Each one absorbs up to 75 points of damage before breaking.
+Each one absorbs up to 200 points of damage before breaking.

-Ceramic (blue) armor plates absorb up to 60 points of damage as flat absorption, and have a durability of 150.
-Due to absorbing so much flat damage, this doesn't last as long as you might think.
+Ceramic (blue) armor plates absorb up to 60 points of damage as flat absorption, and have a durability of 100.
+Due to absorbing so much flat damage, this doesn't last long, but it can save your life.

 Having plates of both types at the same time absorbs a *lot* of damage and makes ceramic plates last a while longer.